charleslippens/CharlesLippens_12_08042022/README.md

 Inside the frontend folder, install the packages/dependencies with command on terminal: `yarn`

-Run the Frontend App with command on terminal: `yarn start` and run it on port 3001 when message pop up.
+Run the Frontend App with command on terminal: `yarn start` and accept with "y" to run it on port 3001 when message pop up.

 Warning, currently only two users have been mocked.
 They have userId 12 and 18 respectively.